subhihamad/git/readme.md

-## Hello everyone , Welcome to by Gide!
+## Hello Git from syria!

--this is subhi dev
+- my name is ahmed
 - I'm adding this from submain branch